Add assets

 The Cross 3 symbol appears in the search results.

-5. Click the Cross 3 symbol.
+5. Click the Cross 3 symbol under ArcGIS 2D.

 On the map, the symbol for hydrants changes from a purple point to the Cross 3 symbol.

-6. On the Feature Layer contextual tab, click the Labeling tab.
+6. Click the Labeling tab.

 7. For this layer, the hydrants are labeled based on the SIZE_NUM field by default.
 When heading to an inspection, the firefighters do not identify hydrants based on this information.
 Rather, they locate hydrants based on their IDs.
 In the Label Class group, set Field to HYD_ID so that the labels display information that is useful to the firefighters.